rajeshdh/Virtual-Retrospective-Board/README.md

 #A Real Time Retrospective Board With Video chat

-## “retrospectives” — meetings where people write what made them “glad,” “mad” or “sad” onto different-colored notes, post them onto a board, arrange them in groups and — most importantly — talk about them.
+### “retrospectives” — meetings where people write what made them “glad,” “mad” or “sad” onto different-colored notes, post them onto a board, arrange them in groups and — most importantly — talk about them.

-Our “virtual retrospective board” needs to allow team members to:
+###virtual retrospective board needs to allow team members to:

     create, edit and move sticky notes;
     sync the current state of the board in real time between all team members;